Larry Gus – Years Not Living

 The process of the creation of Years Not Living appears to be as richly textured as the work itself.
 Recorded with the backdrop of the Greek financial crisis, the making of the album was filmed for a documentary entitled My Friend Larry Gus, scheduled for a 2013 release.
 If the movie is anywhere as fascinatingly complex as the record, it’s not to be missed.

-Years Not Living is released on 2nd September, but you can pre-order the album here.
+Years Not Living is released on 2nd September 2013.
+For further information or to order the album visit Larry Gus’s website here.

 Watch the video for The Night Patrols here: